ipbyrne/mongo-encryption-query/README.md

 Parameters:
 - Query: This is a MongoDB query written as if the data was not encrypted.
 - Private Key JWK: This is the key you used to encrypt the data you saved to MongoDB.
+- Enrypt Keys: This is a boolean flag you can set to control if the keys of the object should also be encrypted.
+This is `true` by default.
 - Prefix: This is the key the data is saved under.
 If you are saving the data to MongoDB as it comes out of `encryptData` you do not need to provide this parameter.

 This function is to be used to format any query you want to use when querying the database.
 This function takes in the traditional MongoDB query, along with the private key used when saving the data you are trying to query.